willemw12/get_iplayer_downloader/README.md

 * [properties](https://github.com/willemw12/get_iplayer_downloader/wiki/images/properties.jpg)
 * [preferences](https://github.com/willemw12/get_iplayer_downloader/wiki/images/preferences.jpg)

+About:

 This program works best on a high resolution screen.
 You can continue using the program, while get\_iplayer is downloading in the background.
-Note, however, that get\_iplayer has a fixed download list size (info\_limit = 40).
 There is also an option to run get\_iplayer in a terminal emulator window when it is downloading episodes.

-It is a small utility program for me to try and find out the capabilities of the standard Python libraries and GTK+ 3.
+This is a small utility program for me to try and find out the capabilities of the standard Python libraries and GTK+ 3.
 This is after I tried creating a version of the downloader with zenity in bash, which was far too slow.

 For the latest version, go to: